cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 the Annual Computer Poker Competition (ACPC), which is now held at the Poker Workshop of the annual Advancement of Artificial Intelligence (AAAI) conference during the Poker Workshop part of the conference, which began in 2012.

-The competition attracts both hobbyists and academics from around the world each year, although a complaint is that supercomputer access that is possible for academics may not be feasible for hobbyists.
+The competition has attracted both hobbyists and academics from around the world each year, although a complaint is that supercomputer access that is possible for academics may not be feasible for hobbyists.
 Each match is played in either HUNL or HULHE consists of 3000 hands where each player starts with 200 big blinds, using blind sizes